 After-Hours Options: Vending machines are in the Dining Commons on the 2nd floor of the 200 Building and are accessible anytime the building is open.
 These vending machines provide more substantial food options for when the Law Café is closed and you don't want to leave campus.

-There are also vending machines located in the 200 McAllister building that offer food and drinks as an alternative or for your off-hour snacking needs.
+There are also vending machines located in the 200 McAllister building and the Academe at 198 that offer food and drinks as an alternative or for your off-hour snacking needs.